 - Be received by the Council before the expiry of any statutory notification or publication period or, where no such period exists, within 21 days of publication of the weekly list, whichever is the later.

 - Where more than one letter/statement of representation per household is received this shall be defined as the Council having received one letter/statement.

 - Where a letter or petition is received which is signed by more than one person, each signatory must provide a valid postal address, otherwise they will not be considered as a valid representation.

-- The content of invalid letters/statements will not be referred to in Director’s reports and, similarly, non-material matters referred to in valid letters of representation will not be referred to or taken into account in the determination of the application.
+- The content of invalid letters/statements will not be referred to in Corporate Director’s reports and similarly non-material matters referred to in valid letters of representation will not be referred to or taken into account in the determination of the application.

-- The Executive Director of Development and Infrastructure shall, in cases of doubt, determine whether an objection or other representation is valid or timeous.
+The Corporate Director for Neighbourhood Services and Infrastructure shall, in cases of doubt, determine whether an objection or other representation is valid or timeous.

-You should note that your comments cannot be treated as confidential.
-Material which forms part of the application assessment must by law be available for public inspection, and all representations will be placed on the Council’s planning website with any personal and sensitive information such as signatures, email addresses and telephone numbers will be redacted (masked) prior to publication.
+Note that submitted comments cannot be treated as confidential.
+Material which forms part of the application assessment must be available for public inspection, and all representations will be placed on the Council’s planning website.
+Personal and sensitive information including signatures, email addresses and telephone numbers will be redacted prior to publication.